facts-engineering/CircuitPython_P1AM/README.md

 The CircuitPython-P1AM library is a CircuitPython library for use with the AutomationDirect ProductivityOpen P1AM-200 CPU.
 It provides a simple interface to Productivity1000 series industrial IO modules.

-In-depth information on the P1AM family and Productivity 1000 Modules can be found on the reference page here:
+In-depth information on the P1AM family and Productivity1000 Modules can be found on the reference page here:
 [P1AM Documentation](https://facts-engineering.github.io/)

 Productivity Series modules offer several types of industrial grade I/O